 17. Sydney Uni.

 Manicured to perfection.
-Sandstone, more sandstone and more sandstone.
-The arches and ivy are truly spectacular and the gardens and walkways are just in a world of its own.
+Sandstone, more sandstone, and more sandstone.
+The arches and ivy are truly spectacular and the gardens and walkways are just in a world of their own.
 This location is for those that love immaculate romantic settings.
 It has really long undercover walkways, so again perfect if you happen to get a little rain on your wedding day.
-It truly is a well kept, neat and a structured location.
-You can park on site which makes things super easy for everyone.
+It truly is a well kept, neat, and structured location.
+You can park on-site which makes things super easy for everyone.
 Bookings are essential for access, so just call the University.
-If you are after old world grandiose charm this location is definitely for you, its very, very.
+If you are after old-world grandiose charm this location is definitely for you, it’s very, very.
 ROMANTIC!

 18. Quirebee Park, Lavender Bay.

-On the North side as well.
+On the Northside as well.
 It’s a tiny park, but right on the water.
 Backgrounds to your images would include Luna Park and the City/Harbour bridge skyline.
 Sunsets are beautiful from this vantage point.
 And if you are up for a short walk there is a gorgeous old wooden jetty, that is super cute.
-No bookings require for photos.
+No bookings required for photos.